amirahnasihah/frontend-development/04-intro-to-algorithms/01-introduction/further-explain.md

 After the loop finishes, `tempMaxNumber` will hold the maximum value encountered in the array, which is `9` in this case.

-Again, I apologize for the confusion, and thank you for bringing it to my attention.
 The code does not need an `else` statement, as the update to `tempMaxNumber` can be done in the `if` block itself.
 The corrected explanation above should accurately reflect the behavior of the code.

 **other alternative - brute force**